mattsawyer77/javascript/README.md

 ## <a name='in-the-wild'>In the Wild</a>

-  This is a list of organizations that are using this style guide.
+  This is a list of organizations that are using the AirBnB style guide.
 Send us a pull request or open an issue and we'll add you to the list.

   - **Airbnb**: [airbnb/javascript](https://github.com/airbnb/javascript)
   - **American Insitutes for Research**: [AIRAST/javascript](https://github.com/AIRAST/javascript)